CBenghi/bcf-tool/README.md

   source                  Required.
 Input source to be processed can be file or folder
 ```

-Note: the `-z` option currently only recreates files that already exist.
+Note: the `-z` option only recreates files that already exist;
 `unzipped` folders without matching bcf file are ignored.